filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 Outstanding items:
 - A scheme for withholding deal reward from faulty sectors and enacting penalties
 - Implementation details for pledge and penalties
-- Devise an asymptote function for deal reward as share of total network reward
 - Validation of the reward, pledge, and penalty function behaviour and ~equivalence with existing implementation.
 - More detailed spec of migration logic
 - Decide what to do with unclaimed rewards